hoann2016/demo-event-sourcing/Readme.md

     - For Events:
         - Call action -> Raising corresponding event. ex: aggregate.EditPost()

---> Transfer PostAggreate to EventModel then Producer to kafka  and save event database.
+--> Transfer PostAggreate to EventModel then Producer event to kafka + save to database.

 **note**: if PostAggregate has more changes ==> producer many time.